Positions Available as of 12/18/24:

 • Set instructional goals and outcomes

-• Knowledge and use of varied instructional practices and resources
+• Knowledge and use of varied instructional resources

 • Effectively design instructional learning opportunities